tsykoduk/greg.nokes.name/_posts/2018-2-26-how-i-do-it.md

 ![Local Branch](/wp-content/uploads/2018/02/local-branch.png)

-The third step is to create a pull request on Github for this request:
+The third step is to push the branch to Github and create a pull request:

 ![Push To Github](/wp-content/uploads/2018/02/push-to-github.png)
 ![Open Pr](/wp-content/uploads/2018/02/open-pr.png)